iomesh/sfs-sdk-go/README.md

-# sfs-api
+# sfs-sdk-go
-APIs for SFS
+SFS SDK for Go